viniciuschioratto/book/README.md

 The purchase API provide the following options:
 - Calculate the Price
   - This API is responsible to calculate the price of a purchase based on the book and the user.
+  - We need to provide a List of books and the user email.
+  - The user email is necessary to calculate the loyalty points and apply discounts.
 - Create a new purchase
+  - We need to provide the user email and a list of books ids.
   - This API will create a new purchase and update the loyalty points from the user.
   - It will create the record about a purchase associated with a book and user.
 - Get a purchase by Id

+To use the Bookstore API we can list all the books and select the books we want to buy.
+Before we calculate the price and purchase a book we need to create a user, so we can use the user API.

+Once, we have a user and books we can calculate the price and purchase the books through the purchase API.